Iroquois Literature

 13) Why is the option of leading a separate cultural domain into the future so shocking?
 Reaction would be pure racism.
 Any one wants to be different.
 Work on understanding the difference.
 Form a partnership not a marriage.

-by Chief Harvey Longboat-Six nations
+by Chief Harvey Longboat

 The Great Peace CD-ROM